latticecut/latticecut.github.io/_posts/2019-09-22-structural-deepening.md

 This is to help me understand my own ideas about the papers I read, talks I hear, and increasingly importantly the social media threads I view.

-As such, most of the material on this blog is just a reworking of other peoples ideas, perhaps in a different context, or with comparisons drawn with others work.
+As such, most of the material on this blog is just a reworking of other peoples ideas, perhaps in a different context, or with comparisons drawn with the work of others.
 I hope it is all referenced correctly.
 To this end, I am interested in feedback and input on clarifications, corrections, errata, emendations and so forth.

 I work in a cross section of different fields, from machine learning, to law, and in settings that span formal education to startups.
 This blog is focused on thinking about realistic mechanisms of invention, innovation and the evolution of technology.